UChicago-FLOTO/docs/user/README.md

 Connect the ethernet port on your router/modem to the ethernet port on the Raspberry Pi using the gray cable.

-Next, connect the power adapater to the side of the Raspberry Pi, and plug it into the power outlet.
+Next, connect the power adapter to the side of the Raspberry Pi, and plug it into the power outlet.

-You should see a red light come on immediantly on the Pi.
+You should see a red light come on immediately on the Pi.
 Next to the ethernet port on the Pi, you should also see blinking green and yellow lights.

 ![Ethernet lights](./images/ethernet_lights.png)